Twisted Bilayer Graphene in Commensurate Angles: The setting and results

 \subsection{Geometry}

-We start with some definitions relating to honeycomb potentials and lattices.
-We will mostly follow the notations conventions set in \cite{fefferman2012honeycomb}.
+We start with the definitions of honeycomb potentials and lattices.
+We mostly follow the notations conventions set in \cite{fefferman2012honeycomb}.
 We recall the honeycomb lattice\footnote{This is, in fact, a triangular lattice, but it turns out that for this analysis, this is enough- see discussion in \cite{fefferman2012honeycomb}. } is given by: